Back to Home

 Use the improved installed-app picker first, then try the drag-and-drop uninstall flow if needed.
 Some apps may have fewer matchable leftovers than others, and App Store-distributed apps can behave differently because of macOS sandboxing.

 That is exactly what the review model is for.
-Deep Scan is broader by design, and some categories are intentionally marked for second-look review.
+Some categories are intentionally marked for second-look review.
 Uncheck anything you want to keep and clean only the categories you are confident about.

 Still need help?